Dur4nt3/vite_template/README.md

 - "package.json" and "package-lock.json" for the npm packages used in this repository

-- A "src" directory and various related subdirectories

 - An "main.jsx" file (under "./src")

 - An "App.jsx" file (under "./src")